FAFSA Submission Summary: What You Need To Know

 Taking Next Steps

-On the final tab of the FAFSA Submission Summary, we make some comments based on the information in your form, including next steps you should take.
+On the final “Next Steps” tab of the FAFSA Submission Summary, you may see comments based on your FAFSA information, including next steps you should take.
+Select the down arrow to view more details about each item.

-This might include asking you to take important actions, such as making a correction or sending additional documentation to your school.
+The comments may be informational or they may ask you to take important actions, such as making a correction or sending additional documentation to your school.
 Failing to take these actions might affect your eligibility for federal student aid, so don’t wait.

 The FAFSA Submission Summary is an important resource for identifying if you or your contributor(s) need to make a correction to your FAFSA form.

-If you find a mistake in your FAFSA form (such as a typo, or if the Next Steps section directs you to make a correction), you can fix it by selecting the “Make a Correction” button on the FAFSA Form Answers tab.
+If you find a mistake on your FAFSA form (such as a typo), you can fix it by selecting the “Make a Correction” button on the “FAFSA Form Answers” tab.
+If you would like to add or remove a school from your FAFSA form, you can also do so by making a correction.

 If you’ve experienced an event in your life that affects your ability to pay for school and is not accurately reflected on your FAFSA form, you’ll need to contact the financial aid office at your school to make sure they know about it.
-This could be something like you or a contributor lost a job, or your marital status changed.
-At this time, schools are unable to update your Submission Summary to reflect these types of circumstances.
+This could be something like you (or a contributor) lost a job, or your marital status changed.
+At this time, schools are unable to update your FAFSA Submission Summary to reflect these types of circumstances.
 However, your school can work with you to estimate how these types of changes will impact your aid offer.

 Online, you can correct your response to the “Direct Unsubsidized Loan Only” question —say “No” to be considered for all financial aid types.
 You can correct your Social Security number in your account settings.